krismakesstuff/KrumSampler/README.md

 ## How To Download
 - Check out [releases](https://github.com/krismakesstuff/KrumSampler/releases) for the latest download.
-  - I'm not currently using installers, so you'll have to put the appropraite plug-in into it's appropriate folder.
+  - I'm not currently using installers, so you'll have to put the appropriate plug-in into it's appropriate folder.
 (Once I update all the builds to the latest version I will make the installers)

 ## How To Build
-- If you would like to build the plug-in to work on it yourself, you will need the [JUCE](https://github.com/juce-framework/JUCE) framework installed and up to date.
+- If you would like to build the plug-in and work on it yourself, you will need the [JUCE](https://github.com/juce-framework/JUCE) framework installed and up to date.
 - Once you have that installed you can then open the krumsampler.jucer file in the projucer.
   - Make sure the Resources folder can be found by the projucer.
 You might have to remove the ones in the projucer and re-add the folder.
   - Click the "save and open IDE" button icon towards the top of the projucer window.